-When the war was finished, Sir Billy moved back to England in a cattle ship with a vision and a goal to achieve.
-Extremely important time was recorded as Sir Billy would open a hoopla stall in Bridgewater.
+When the war was finished, Sir Billy moved back to England on a cattle ship with a vision and a goal to achieve.
+An extremely important time was recorded as Sir Billy would open a hoopla stall in Bridgwater.
 As a strong businessman, he would allow his customers to have a higher rate of winning a prize.
 Many of his fellow stallholders would often say "You will be out of business soon Bill, everyone keeps on winning and you will be out of pocket" However, Sir Billy explained that his stall had many more customers and from this, he earnt much more profit.
-Small profits now with long term achievements.
+Small profits now with long-term achievements.

-Sir Billy Butlin idea worked well as he made a success and expanded.
+Sir Billy Butlin idea worked well as he made it a success and expanded.
 History shows that Sir Billy would only go uphill from here as he opens up zoos and fairgrounds.
-From one stall in Bridgewater, we see the birth of a name that so many people know of today.
+From one stall in Bridgwater, we see the birth of a name that so many people know today.

 Becoming an amazing figure, we fast forward to the future to the year 1936 and the first Butlins Holiday Camp was opened in Skegness.
 This is an important time for Sir Billy Butlin as this was a make-or-break situation.
 The creation of the Redcoats was born and the memories started...The legacy of Sir Billy Butlin.
 Opening ten camps and thirteen hotels (down to twelve in 1942), Sir Billy Butlin would support the war, give millions to charity and create so many new memories.